-The useful life of the Company's non-current tangible asset is established individually for each asset, estimating the future economic benefit, planned period, heaviness and environment of use, the changes of the asset's useful features throughout the useful operation period, technological and economic progres, which may make the asset old-fashioned, as well as legal and other factors, limiting the useful life of non-current tangible assets.
+The useful life of the Company's property, plant and equipment is established individually for each asset, estimating the future economic benefit, planned period, intensity and environment of use, the changes of the asset's useful features throughout the useful operation period, technological and economic progress, which may make the asset old-fashioned, as well as legal and other factors, limiting the useful life of non-current tangible assets.

-In 2019, the Company has revised the useful lives of non-current tangible assets as according to IAS 16 "Property, plant and equipment" and adjusted useful lives for assets that are not fully depreciated as of 1 January 2019.
-Due to large volume of information, relevant changes were implemented in several stages and new useful lives of non-current tangible assets were set as of 1 January, 1 July, 1 November and as of 1 December, prospectively (Note 8).
+In 2020, the Company has revised useful lives of property, plant and equipment according to IAS 16 Property, plant and equipment and adjusted useful lives for assets that are not fully depreciated as of 1 January 2020.
+Due to large volume of information, relevant adjustments were implemented in several stages and new useful lives of property, plant and equipment have been applied prospectively as of 1 October 2020 and as of 1 December 2020 (Note 8).
+Total acquisition cost of property, plant and equipment items for which useful lives were extended is EUR 10,129 thousand.